-“Our goal is to provide value-added benefits to our scholars’ academic career pursuits related to public health.”
+“Whether through funding opportunities, encouraging multidisciplinary engagement, or by accentuating their individual work, the program helped provide value-added benefits to our scholars’ academic career pursuits related to public health.”

 William G. Powderly, the Larry J. Shapiro Director of the Institute for Public Health